Saritik/Corona_system/README.md

 How to use the system:

+Upon entering the system, users are directed to the home page where they can choose between two options: viewing a list of members registered in the health insurance fund or accessing a graph that illustrates the daily count of sick individuals over the past month.
 ![Upon entering the system, users are directed to the home page where they can choose between two options: viewing a list of members registered in the health insurance fund or accessing a graph that illustrates the daily count of sick individuals over the past month.](https://github.com/Saritik/Corona_system/assets/116844169/e7c1fddd-f309-4728-a048-3872c5532ac9)